Wielingen-class frigate: Design and description

 The Belgian government began studies in 1969 for a new type of escort that would meet the requirements of escort missions in the North Sea and English Channel during the Cold War.
-The design would also only be limited to weapon systems already in service with or under development by NATO navies.
+The design would be limited to weapon systems already in service with or under development by NATO navies.
 The design also emphasized seaworthiness, automation and watertight integrity.
 (Note: Moore has the program approved on 23 June 1971 with design studies only commenced in July 1973.)
-The weapons systems, with the exception of the Sea Sparrow surface-to-air missile (SSM) were French.
+The weapons systems, with the exception of the Sea Sparrow surface-to-air missile (SSM), were French.
 The radar and tactical data systems were Dutch and the hull and machinery were constructed in Belgium.
 As part of the project, the Belgian government made Belgian shipbuilding participation mandatory in the construction of the new ships.

 The frigates feature an action information centre between decks and the ships could be split into two independent gas-tight citadels in the case of nuclear, biological or chemical warfare.
 All machinery could be controlled from a central control station.
 The vessels measured 103.0 m long between perpendiculars and 106.4 m overall with a beam of 12.3 m and a draught of 5.6 m.
 (Note: Gardiner, Chumbley & Budzbon have the draught at 5.3 m.)
 The ships had a light displacement of 1880 t and 2283 t at full load.
 By 2004, the light displacement had increased to 1940 t and to 2430 t at full load.